 - Integrate Inquiry Project findings into the home/ host country classroom or school

 - Expand global and intercultural awareness of students and colleagues by sharing their Fulbright experience and infusing their experience into classroom content or curriculum

 - Develop partnerships and joint projects with schools and classrooms in the U.S.

 Up to 2 awards, subject to the Grant Authorization issued by the Department of State

 - Travel allowance: a direct, round-trip economy-class air ticket and luggage fee (arranged by IREX)

-- Welcome Program in Washington D.C.
+- Welcome Program in Washington D.C. or online

 - Academic program fees (paid directly to the host institution)